thacherT1D/webdevstuff/How_the_Web_Works/Web_Request_Response_Cycle.desc.md

 ## What's HTTP?

-**Hypertext** is text that uses hyperlinks to connect the reader to other files that contain hypertext.
+**Hypertext** is text that uses hyperlinks to connect the reader to other files that contains hypertext.
 The most popular hypertext format is, of course, the Hypertext Markup Language, better known as HTML.
-The approximately 4.6 billion HTML pages, all connected together via hyperlinks, form the underlying structure known as the **World Wide Web**.
+The approximately 4.6 billion HTML pages interconnected via hyperlinks form the underlying structure known as the **World Wide Web**.

 But how are those HTML pages, living on production environments scattered across the Internet, transferred to your computer?
 For that we need a **protocol**—a system of rules that allows two or more devices on a computer network to transmit information.
 Specifically, the Web uses the Hypertext Transfer Protocol (**HTTP**) to transfer hypertext, as well as other data formats, from one device to another across the Internet.
 As you'll see, knowing how HTTP works is essential to being a web developer.